codership/documentation/galeracluster/source/streamingreplication.rst

 Using :term:`Streaming Replication` on long-running transactions mitigates this situation.
 Once the node replicates and certifies a fragment, it is no longer possible for other transactions to abort it.

+Certification keys are generated from record locks, therefore they don't cover gap locks or next key locks.
+If the transaction takes a gap lock, it is possible that a transaction, which is executed on another node, will apply a write set which encounters the gap log and will abort the streaming transaction.

 -----------------------------
 Large Data Write Transactions
 -----------------------------